Assessment of 48 Stock markets using adaptive multifractal approach: Results of Stock market comovements

-In this subsection we report the results given by MF-DFA and MF-DXA of stock data sets.
-To make relation to analysis done in previous subsections, we use stock market index as input data instead of log-returns data set.
+In this subsection we report the results given by AMF-DFA and AMF-DXA of Stock data sets.
+To make relation to analysis done in previous subsections, we use Stock market index as input data instead of log-returns data set.
 Most important results in this regard are as follows:\\

-1) The fluctuation function, $\mathcal{F}_{xy}(q;s)$, as a function of scale, $s$, for different value of $q$ have been computed for all data sets.
+1) The fluctuation function, $\mathcal{F}_{xy}(q;s)$, as a function of scale, $s$, for different values of $q$ has been computed for all data sets.
 All underlying data for time interval used in this paper behave as power-law with respect to scale, consequently one can assign scaling exponent, $h_{xy}(q)$.
-Fig. \ref{figfs} illustrates $\mathcal{F}_{xx}(q=2;s)$ versus $s$ for some stock market series.
+To ensure about the elimination of trends superimposed on data sets, we applied adaptive detrending algorithm.
+Left panels of Fig. \ref{figfs1} illustrate original Stock fluctuations for some Stock markets with corresponding trends computed by adaptive detrending method.
+In this figure, we took ${\rm w_{adaptive}=10}$ ($R={\rm int}\left[\frac{t-1}{11}\right]$), ${\rm w_{adaptive}=50}$ ($R={\rm int}\left[\frac{t-1}{51}\right]$) and ${\rm w_{adaptive}=100}$ ($R={\rm int}\left[\frac{t-1}{101}\right]$) for total number of segments.
+The higher number of partitioning the better adjustment to original data and consequently, the remaining fluctuation is smoother.
+The right panels of Fig. \ref{figfs1} correspond to $\mathcal{F}_{xx}(q=2;s)$ versus $s$.
+Circle symbols in mentioned figure show the results only for regular DFA method while other symbols point out to removing trends using adaptive detrending method.
+The scaling behaviour of $\mathcal{F}_{xx}(q=2;s)$ for regular DFA is the same as that of given by adaptive detrending for various values of ${\rm w_{adaptive}}$ in small scales.
+These results confirm that for Stock market fluctuations, regular detrending by DFA and DCCA capable to remove embedded trends \cite{hu09}.
+Fig. \ref{figfs} illustrates $\mathcal{F}_{xx}(q=2;s)$ versus $s$ for some Stock markets.
 Since the scaling function for fluctuation function is justified so we can determine some important exponents to clarify statistical properties of time series.
 Generalized Hurst exponent ($h_{xy}(q)$), multifractal scaling exponent ($\tau_{xy}(q)$), cross-correlation exponent ($\gamma_{xy}$) are some of scaling exponents used to classify stochastic fluctuation, can be determined.
 The upper panel of Fig. \ref{fighq} indicates $h_{xx}(q)$ as a function of $q$ for some typical series.
 The behavior of $\tau_{xx}(q)$ and singularity spectrum, $f_{xx}(\alpha_{xx})$ USA, Australia, Poland, Italy, Malaysia and India have been shown in middle and lower panel of Fig. \ref{fighq}, respectively. \\